Kraken: Erik Pontoppidan (kraken's young)

-Erik Pontoppidan wrote of a possible specimen of the krake, "perhaps a young and careless one", which washed ashore and died in 1680 near Alstahaug Church on the island of Alsta, Norway.
+Erik Pontoppidan wrote of a possible specimen of the kraken, "perhaps a young and careless one", which washed ashore and died in 1680 in Ulvangen near Alstahaug Church and the island of Dønna, Norway.
 He observed that it had long "arms", and guessed that it must have been crawling like a snail/slug with the use of these "arms", but got lodged in the landscape during the process.
 20th-century malacologist Paul Bartsch conjectured this to have been a giant squid, as did literary scholar Finnur Jónsson.

 However, what Pontoppidan actually stated regarding what creatures he regarded as candidates for the kraken is quite complicated.

 Pontoppidan did tentatively identify the kraken to be a sort of giant crab, stating that the alias krabben best describes its characteristics.
 (Note: Cf. kraken aka "the crab-fish" (Krabbfisken) described by Swedish magnate Jacob Wallenberg in Min son på galejan ("My son on the galley", 1781):